 Purpose & Aims

-The NCER Children Looked After Analysis Service is a national evidence-based system for analysing Children Looked After cohorts and educational outcomes providing data to local authorities at the earliest opportunity.
+NCER Children Looked After analytics in Nexus provide a national evidence-base for analysing Children Looked After cohorts and educational outcomes providing data to local authorities at the earliest opportunity.

 Virtual School Heads tell us that they value this data service because of its contribution to developing a better holistic understanding of the attainment and progress of children in care and the key vulnerabilities which they are committed to addressing in partnership with all those who work to enable them to achieve their potential.

-NCER Children Looked After Analysis can be used in management reporting and as evidence for inspections such as for Ofsted.
-NCER CLA analysis comes out ahead of national CLA publications and can be used throughout the year to provide the most up to date data for local authorities and Virtual School Heads.
+NCER Children Looked After analysis can be used in management reporting and as evidence for inspections such as for Ofsted.
+CLA analysis in Nexus comes out ahead of national CLA publications and can be used throughout the year to provide the most up to date data for local authorities and Virtual School Heads.

-NCER work in partnership with the National Association of Virtual School Heads to develop the NCER CLA Analysis Service for the needs of Virtual School Head and local authorities.
+NCER work in partnership with the National Association of Virtual School Heads to develop the CLA Analysis in Nexus for the needs of Virtual School Head and local authorities.

 The NCER CLA Analysis Service has received favourable publicity in The Guardian and Children and Young People Now.